yasar1998/employee-system-spring-mvc/README.md

 Application is executing script on-startup to create the necessary table to use further.

 #### Hibernate Validator
-- Validator has been configured inside validation configuration file to provide DI (dependency injection) functionality.
+- Validator has been configured inside validation configuration file to provide DI (dependency injection).
 - Custom validation and groups have been created to manage the object for two different scenarios (add and update case).